NavyTitanium/pfs-paranoid/README.md

 # pfs-paranoid
-PFsense plugin to receive login alerts
+PFsense plugin to receive login alerts (SSH/Web GUI)

 ## How does it work ?